zhou6140919/zhou6140919.github.io/_posts/2022-02-20-control-prefix.markdown

 ## Control Prefixes

 This work considers seq-to-seq tasks where the objective is to model the conditional probability P(Y|X) with X and Y representing the tokenized input and output sequences respectively.
-This paper adopts T5-large and BART-large as the underlying pre-trained language model with parameters φ; and as we consider fixed-LM methods, φ always remains frozen.
+This paper adopts T5-large and BART-large as the underlying pre-trained language model with parameters φ; and as we consider fixed-LM methods, **φ always remains frozen**.

-# Intuition

 We believe having fixed PLM parameters that capture broad natural language understanding, shared task-specific parameters which specify the task itself, and attribute-level parameters which integrate input-level information has a range of benefits.

+The idea is to have a general task prefix $$P_θ$$ ("task-specific parameters"), as in prefix-tuning which remains static, and train at the same time $$C_θ$$ ("attribute-level parameters"): a set of prefixes that change depending on the input.
+This requires attribute-level information or guidance G, to indicate which control prefixes to be used while processing X.

+## Experiments

+**Data-to-text** WebNLG categories as A1 prefix.